Skip to main content

 The Body’s Internal Clock

-Your body is designed to operate on a 24-hour cycle, a that governs nearly every physiological process, including the release of cortisol.
+Your body is designed to operate on a 24-hour cycle, a circadian rhythm that governs nearly every physiological process, including the release of cortisol.
 In a balanced state, cortisol levels are highest in the morning, about 30 minutes after you wake up.

 Cortisol may remain high in the evening, preventing deep sleep, or it might be blunted in the morning, leaving you feeling unrefreshed and lethargic.
 Reversing high cortisol is fundamentally about restoring this natural, daily rhythm.